Active Learning Principles for In-Context Learning with Large Language Models: Active In-context Learning

-\paragraph{Uncertainty} The second approach is an uncertainty-based sampling algorithm that is based in the \texttt{SPELL} method proposed by \citet{Gonen2022DemystifyingPI}.
+\paragraph{\texttt{Uncertainty}} The second approach is an uncertainty-based sampling algorithm that is based on \texttt{SPELL}, proposed by \citet{Gonen2022DemystifyingPI}.
 Since we use an off-the-shelf LLM that does not have a fine-tuned classification layer, we cannot compute the model probabilities associated with each class (for a classification or multi-choice task).
 This essentially means that we cannot use standard AL uncertainty baselines such as maximum entropy or least confidence.
 Instead, we can use the loss, i.e., perplexity, of the LLM to score each candidate example from the pool. \citet{Gonen2022DemystifyingPI} define perplexity of the prompt as the perplexity of the full prompt sequence, including the input itself, and without the label, averaged over $1,000$ examples.
 Our approach is different since we want to evaluate the perplexity of each in-context example individually.
 We also do not do the averaging over a thousand examples as we wanted to make the method more general, without the need to assume access to that many examples.
 The underlying principle guiding this approach is the belief that a high perplexity set of in-context examples can yield greater advantages compared to randomly sampling from the dataset (or at least for data efficiency in a supervised learning setting this is proven to enhance the learning process).

-\paragraph{Similarity} Finally, the third active learning algorithm we consider is based on \texttt{KATE} a knn-augmented in-context example selection method proposed by \citet{liu-etal-2022-makes}.
-The algorithm retrieves examples from the pool that are semantically-similar to a test query sample.
-We again use \texttt{Sentence-BERT} ~\cite{reimers-gurevych-2019-sentence} representations of both the pool and the test set for k nearest neighbours.
+\paragraph{\texttt{Similarity}} Finally, the third AL algorithm we consider is based on \texttt{KATE} a kNN-augmented in-context example selection method proposed by \citet{liu-etal-2022-makes}.
+This method retrieves examples from the pool that are semantically-similar to a test query sample.
+We use \texttt{Sentence-BERT}~\cite{reimers-gurevych-2019-sentence} representations of both the pool and the test set to find the k-nearest neighbours.
 The rationale behind this approach is that the most similar demonstrations to the test example will best help the model answer the query.
 We have to highlight, however, that by definition each test example will have a different prompt, as the $k$ most similar demonstrations will be different.
 This is a crucial limitation of this approach compared to the others, as it assumes that we are able to acquire labels for any in-context example selected from the pool.